SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "Wow," Fluttershy said.

-"I knew Pinkie would have what we need," Rarity said.
+"I knew Pinkie would have what we need," Rarity Dash said.

 "Isn't it hot in there?"
-Fluttershy asked.

-"A little, but I'm alright," Rarity answered.
+"A little, but I'm alright."

-"Okay, if you say so," Fluttershy said.
+"Okay, if you say so."

 "Ready to practice?"
-Rarity asked.

-"Yes," Fluttershy said.
+"Yes."

-Rarity came over and sat next to Fluttershy on the couch.
+Rarity Dash came over and sat next to Fluttershy on the couch.

-"For now I'm not going to say anything, once you get more confident I can try to respond like Rainbow Dash," Rarity said.
+"For now I'm not going to say anything, once you get more confident I can try to respond like Rainbow Dash," Rarity Dash said.

 "Okay," Fluttershy said.